revbayes/revbayes.github.io/tutorials/pomobalance/index.md

 ```

-# Strenths of the balancing selection
+# Strengths of the balancing selection

 for (i in 1:6){